Updated on 31 March 2021

 Forêt Verte, north of Rouen

 If you go down in the woods today, you’re sure of a big surprise!
 You certainly won’t be expecting this discovery trail of unusual art installations in the Forêt Verte just north of Rouen.
-Set up last September, these installations are on display until September 2021, and in addition to being photogenic and fun, carry an important environmental message.
+These installations are on display until September 2021, and in addition to being photogenic and fun, carry an important environmental message.

 CLIMB INSIDE A 28M-LONG SNAKE